 We empower women to collectively fund grants that make an impact in our community.

 The Women’s Giving Circle of the Kitsap Peninsula promotes philanthropy among women of all generations.
-Our grants support programs that uplift women and children in our community.
+Our grants support programs that uplift women and/or children in our community.

 We are a group of socially-minded women with a deep desire to help our community, and we would love for you to join us!
 We bring women together for a few fun and meaningful gatherings each year where we can enjoy each other’s company, hear interesting presentations, and jointly decide which local nonprofits we want to help.